Alocasia Frydek or Alocasia Micholitziana sometimes just called Alocasia Green Velvet is a stunning plant and one of my favorite Alocasias.

 Why is my Alocasia Frydek Drooping?

-The main cause of drooping is over- or underwatering.
+The main cause of drooping for Alocasia Frydek is over-or underwatering.

 Is the Alocasia Frydek poisonous?

-These plants are toxic and are poisonous to cats, dogs and horses.
+Alocasia Frydek is toxic and is poisonous to cats, dogs, and horses.

 Is Alocasia Frydek safe for cats?

-Alocasia Frydek is toxic to cats and can lead to oral irritation, swelling and vomiting.
-Therefore make sure your cats are keeping their distance to this houseplant.
+Alocasia Frydek is toxic to cats and can lead to oral irritation, swelling, and vomiting.
+Therefore make sure your cats are keeping their distance from this houseplant.